Police search Wisconsin home for motive in Sikh temple shooting

 Authorities said they were treating the attack as an act of domestic terrorism.

+CNN, citing a law enforcement source involved in the investigation, said the gunman was an Army veteran.

-Authorities said the gunman had used a 9mm semi-automatic pistol, which was recovered at the scene.
+Authorities said the gunman had used a 9 mm semi-automatic handgun, which was recovered at the scene.
 They were trying to track the origin of the weapon.

-Wisconsin has some of the most permissive gun laws in the country.
-It passed a law in 2011 allowing citizens to carry a concealed weapon.
+Wisconsin has some of the most permissive gun laws in the country and had passed a law in 2011 allowing citizens to carry a concealed weapon.

 Jagjit Singh Kaleka, the brother of the president of the temple, who was among the six Sikhs killed, said he had no idea what the motive was for the attack.

 "But we know the more assault weapons we distribute the more situations like this we will have," he said.
-The United States had a ban on certain assault weapons but it expired in 2004.
+The U.S. had a ban on certain assault weapons but it expired in 2004.

 Early on Monday, police were searching an apartment at a duplex in the Cudahy neighborhood near Milwaukee, presumed to be the residence of the gunman.
 Generators and floodlights were set up along the street and a bomb squad was on the scene.

-The attack came just over two weeks after a gunman killed 12 people at a theater in Aurora, Colorado, where they were watching a screening of new Batman movie "The Dark Knight Rises."
+The attack came just over two weeks after a gunman killed 12 people at a theater in Aurora, Colorado, where they were watching a screening of new Batman movie "The Dark Night."

-In January 2011, a gunman killed six people in an attack on an event by then Representative Gabrielle Giffords in Tucson, Arizona.
+In January 2011, a gunman killed six people in an attack on an event by then Congresswoman Gabrielle Giffords in Tucson, Arizona.
 Giffords was shot in the head but survived.

-American Sikhs said they have often been singled out for harassment, and occasionally violent attack, since the September 11, 2001, attacks on the United States because of their colorful turbans and beards.
+American Sikhs said they have often been singled out for harassment, and occasionally violent attack, since the September 11, 2001 attacks because of their colorful turbans and beards.

 The 2001 attacks were carried out by Muslims linked to the al Qaeda militant group led by Osama bin Laden.
 Sikhs are not Muslim but many Americans do not know the difference, members of the Sikh community said.